 Dr Eleanor Reed

-Eleanor Reed is the Project Officer of Time and Tide: Connections and Legacies at Nottingham Trent University.
+Eleanor Reed was the Project Officer of Time and Tide: Connections and Legacies at Nottingham Trent University (Feb 2020-Apr 2021) and remains a member of the PPCRG.
 She researches early-mid twentieth-century domestic women’s magazines, which she approaches as works of literature within literary contexts.
 Broadly, she is interested in how these publications construct and sell feminine identities for/to their target readers, and how these identities relate to readers’ class status.
 She is also interested in developing new methodological approaches to researching magazines.
 During 2019 and 2020 Reed undertook AHRC-funded postdoctoral research into knitting and crochet in domestic magazines, using material in the Knitting & Crochet Guild’s collection (University of Roehampton).
 Her first monograph, Making Homemakers: how Woman’s Weekly shaped lower-middle-class domestic culture in Britain, 1918-1958 is under contract with Liverpool University Press.

 Dr Andrew Taylor

 Andrew Taylor is a published poet, critic and editor, who teaches English and Creative Writing at Nottingham Trent University.
 Taylor is the co-editor at erbacce-Press, a Liverpool based small press that primarily publishes poetry and art books.
 He is also co-editor of the little magazine, erbacce.
 He is editor of the blogzine, M58, which publishes other poetries.
 His work has been published in numerous online and print journals and pamphlets.